ap4y/ap4y_me/content/projects/valued/index.md

 featured = true
 +++

 Web application that connects job seekers with employees based on the lifestyle values.
-This app provides variety of tools and dashboard for jobs seekers and companies.
+This app provides variety of tools and dashboards for jobs seekers and companies.

 Tools I used: